 Abstract:

 A favorite slogan of the repository world is “the coolest thing to do with your data will be thought of by someone else.”
-However, that “someone else” and their cool projects might never exist if you don't have an effective training strategy in place.
+However, that “someone else” and their cool projects might never exist if others don’t understand what your repository contains or how to access and manipulate your content.
 Not only is training important to ensuring long-term repository sustainability, it is a vital component of any strategic vision for digital content development.

 Training is vital for new and existing repository staff.
-As digital library programs grow in size and popularity, our ability to adapt to our changing staffing needs will be bottlenecked by our ability to provide effective and up to date training.
+As digital library programs grow in size and popularity, our ability to adapt to changing staffing needs are bottlenecked by our ability to provide effective and up to date training.
 This is true regardless of budget climate, whether need exists around growing existing staff into new roles, or around training newly hired staff who may have technology skills but no background in cultural heritage.
-If we want to maintain high levels of quality as we expand, we would do well to think about our training strategy.
+If we want to maintain and improve quality as we expand, we would do well to think about our training strategy.

-Training is crucial for developer happiness and staff retention.
-Those who develop and sustain repositories are often required to demonstrate knowledge in a variety of domains: archivists will often have subject matter expertise in multiple subject domains as well as being experts in archival cataloging and preservation issues; developers often acquire expertise in multiple technology stacks as well as having content and repository management knowledge; administrators are asked to understand both workflow and technical issues sufficiently to make informed and potentially long-ranging strategic decisions.
-We rely on these individuals throughout the community to support and sustain our infrastructures, applications, content, and users, and yet we often neglect ongoing training.

 The demands placed on archivists, librarians, curators, and technologists can feel pretty stressful: "please master everything that's ever been relevant to your domain", "oh, and can you also keep track of all current developments that might be relevant," and "by the way we have this new project based on a totally new technology - you know computers so we're assigning it to you."
-Ongoing training, and access to a supportive environment of people who understand the challenges you're facing and are working to solve the same problems, can make a world of difference.
+Those who develop and sustain repositories are often required to demonstrate knowledge in many domains.
+We rely on these individuals throughout the community to support and sustain our infrastructures, applications, content, and users, and yet we often neglect their ongoing training.
+Ongoing training, and the access to a supportive community of people working to solve problems similar to their own that good training leads to, can make a world of difference.

 Training is also vital if we want other people to make use of our collections.
 The hydra approach of "one body, many heads," or, roughly translated, "durable data, lightweight interfaces", has meant a blossoming of library-produced digital library interfaces.
 However, users of our collections are already asking us for API access, wanting to develop their own applications against our data.
 That's exactly what we want them to do!
 And yet, until we have effective training, we won't be able to expand in this way.

-Training is key to repository survivability because training is about passing on the human part of the knowledge maintenance project at the root of every digital repository.
+Training fortifies repository against the future by transmitting the human part of the knowledge maintenance project at the root of every digital repository.
 Hydra, understandably, is most widely thought of as a digital repository solution.
-However, within the community we tend to focus explicitly on hydra as a community of people and institutions who collaborate on common solutions.
-We believe that this intentional focus on hydra as a community has been a successful strategy.
-So successful, in fact, we realized recently that the limiting factor on the adoption of hydra by new institutions, and the limiting factor on the rollout of new projects by existing hydra partners, was our ability to hire and train people to build and run these repositories.
+However, within the community we tend to focus explicitly on Hydra as a community of people and institutions who collaborate on common solutions.
+We believe that this intentional focus on Hydra as a community has been a successful strategy.
+So successful, in fact, we realized recently that the limiting factor on the adoption of Hydra by new institutions, and the limiting factor on the rollout of new projects by existing hydra adopters, was our ability to hire and train people to build and run these repositories.